-A house of worship can set up a canvas in their building, and a volunteer can outline a large drawing - or positive message - on a theme related to policing and justice.
-Members of the house of worship can paint within the drawing to complete the mural, which could then be delivered to a law enforcement agency.
+A faith-based organization can set up a canvas in their building, and a volunteer can outline a large drawing - or positive message - on a theme related to policing and justice.
+Members of the faith-based organization can paint within the drawing to complete the mural, which could then be delivered to a law enforcement agency.
 As a virtual option, drawings could be mailed either on paper or pieces of cloth.
 A volunteer could compile the artwork, either stitching together the cloth illustrations or binding the book together.